 Why did we name our Raceway Edmonton Int'l Raceway?

 Edmonton Int'l Raceway (EIR) in Wetaskiwin was originally named Sunset Speedway.
-When we sanctioned the Track in 2005 with NASCAR, it was important to connect the track to a major Canadian city.
+When we sanctioned the Track in 2005 with NASCAR, it was important to connect the track to a major Canadian city as we serve this entire region as the only NASCAR Sanctioned Track and EIR is the only Regional Nascar Track in this area.
+For example, Phoenix International Raceway is not located in Phoenix however it serves that area and named as such.
 Over the years, Edmonton Int'l Raceway has rebranded to EIR in Wetaskiwin.

 Where & How can I Purchase Tickets for a Race Event?

 We encourage you to purchase your race event tickets online at www.edmontonraceway.com.
 However you can also purchase tickets at the Front Gate (Walk Up).
 EIR accepts Credit Cards (Visa, MC, AMEX), E-Transfer, Online Payments.
 For the NASCAR BAYER 300 it is recommended that you purchase your tickets prior as this event can sell out.

 Will Online Tickets be mailed to me?

 For regular events, your receipt will be your ticket, please bring that with you for entry.
 For the NASCAR BAYER 300, tickets will be mailed to you up to 10 days before the event, after that your tickets will be available to pick up at the Front Gate (Admission) Booth.

 We do not allow the distribution of tickets on Raceway Property either selling or giving away.
 It is strictly prohibited.

 Is there Reserved Seating?